coreos/ignition/doc/configuration.md

                                  options.
     - **device** (string): the absolute path to the device.
 Devices are typically referenced by the /dev/disk/by-* symlinks.
-    - **wipe-table** (boolean): whether or not the partition tables should be wiped.
+    - **wipeTable** (boolean): whether or not the partition tables should be wiped.
 When true, the partition tables are erased before any further manipulation.
-                                Otherwise, the existing entries are left
+                               Otherwise, the existing entries are left intact.
-                                intact.
     - **partitions** (list of objects): the list of partitions and their configuration for this particular disk.
       - **label** (string): the PARTLABEL for the partition.